deepakkum21/Docker/README.md

    - SSH keys
    - Other important data such as the name of a database or internal server
    - Generic strings or binary content (up to 500 kb in size)
+2. `Docker secrets are only available to swarm services, not to standalone containers`.

 - `docker secret create nameOfSecret -`:- this will create a secret with nameOfSecret `-` this will allow you to write the secret.
 - `docker secret create nameOfSecret fileNameWhichYouWantToMakeSecret`:- another way of creating secret by using file